 The total cost depends on the fuel economy for the different vehicles you are comparing.
 Use our calculator to help you compare costs.

-Based on the average fuel economy of petrol vehicles (currently petrol vehicles average 10.1 litres per 100 kilometres), a petrol vehicle will pay slightly more fuel excise duty than an equivalent diesel vehicle will pay in road user charges.
+Based on the average fuel economy of petrol vehicles (The Ministry estimates that petrol vehicles currently average 9.5 litres per 100 kilometres), a petrol vehicle will pay slightly more fuel excise duty than an equivalent diesel vehicle will pay in road user charges.